 Every election year there’s drama.
 This year is no exception!
 What has been unexpected is the evangelical polarization over how to approach elections.
 Here’s my take on the two main approaches:

 1. Elections are holy (character and issue absolutism).
-This group is in severe mourning over the lack of Christian character in both party’s candidates.
+This group is in severe mourning over the lack of Christian character in both parties’ candidates.
 Their voting strategy is to vote for the most Christian candidate and if our political parties don’t nominate one then write one in or don’t vote in protest of immorality.
 The candidate analysis equation here multiplies character by issues, and no doubt this year despair is the only conclusion.
 (Check out Al Mohler for a sample of this perspective).

 The problem with this view is that elections aren’t holy.
-Our government, although founded on freedom of worship and a broadly Christian worldview, it is not explicitly Christ centered and does not exist to make and mature disciples of Jesus.
+Our government, although founded on freedom of worship and a broadly Christian worldview, is not explicitly Christ centered and does not exist to make and mature disciples of Jesus.
 As Kevin DeYoung said,

 …we should realize that if we vote at all we are voting for less than our ideal candidate.
 As long as Jesus isn’t on the ballot every Christian is voting for someone less than our perfect candidate.